horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 it's about enabling your data scientists and business analysts to do their job efficiently.
 The focus of this tutorial will be around the "organize" step of the AI Ladder.

-These tools will help power the needs of data scientists and business analysts through self-service analytics, while keeping sensitive data masked, and ultimately enable you to take advantage of your data all while minimizing the risk of a data breach.

 This is
 where a secure metadata management platform like Watson Knowledge Catalog comes in.
 At its core Watson Knowledge Catalog (or WKC for short) connects data and knowledge with the people who need